 There is so much information to take in and learn when you’re a new blogger it can literally make your head spin.
 Okay so your head won’t spin but you can get a headache from all there is to know about blogging.

-First Things First – You Need A Good Hosting Provider
+You Need A Good Hosting Provider

-Make sure you have a reliable hosting provider.
+First of all, make sure you have a reliable hosting provider.
 As your blog grows, and I’m sure it will, you want to make sure your host will be able to support all your data and files and who will be there for you 24/7 by phone, email or live chat when you need them.

 I’ve been with HostGator* since I started blogging and so far things have been great.
 They have different packages to choose from and they start as low as $3.96 a month.
 They make it easy to start a new blog or if you’re transferring from another blog, they walk you through it step by step or do it for you.